MAHESH19M/CP3402-A2-Group-1/site.md

 **reCAPTCHA by BestWebSoft**: It's a tool that helps determine if a visitor to a website is a real person or a computer program.

 # Further Development
+To facilitate ongoing development and customization of our website, we employ two powerful tools: the WordPress editor and Elementor.
+These tools provide us with a user-friendly interface and extensive functionality to update details, modify colours, and add new pages to our website.
+This documentation outlines the process of utilizing these tools and provides instructions for adding new pages to the website and incorporating them into the navigation bar.

+The WordPress editor serves as a comprehensive platform for updating website content.
+With its intuitive interface, we can easily modify text, images, and other elements throughout the site.
+To update details and colours, follow these steps:

+1. Log in to the WordPress admin dashboard.
+2. Navigate to the "Pages" section.
+3. Select the page you wish to update.
+4. Make the desired changes using the WordPress editor.
+5. To modify colours, use the colour picker or enter the hexadecimal value of the desired colour.
+6. Preview and save your changes.

+For more advanced customization, we leverage the power of Elementor.
+Elementor is a popular page builder plugin that provides a drag-and-drop interface and extensive design options.
+To modify colours and customize the appearance of specific elements, follow these steps:

+1. Install and activate the Elementor plugin (if not already done).
+2. Edit the page you want to customize using Elementor.
+3. Select the element you wish to modify, such as a heading, button, or section.
+4. In the Elementor sidebar, navigate to the "Style" tab.
+5. Modify the colours using the colour picker or by entering the hexadecimal value.
+6. Customize other appearance options as desired, such as fonts, margins, and padding.
+7. Preview and save your changes.

+To add a new page to the website and include it in the navigation bar, follow these steps:

+1. Access the WordPress admin dashboard.
+2. Go to the "Pages" section and click "Add New."
+3. Create and design the new page using the WordPress editor or Elementor.
+4. Once the page is ready, click "Publish" or "Update" to save it.
+5. Navigate to the "Appearance" section and select "Menus."
+6. Create a new menu or edit an existing one.
+7. Add the new page to the menu by checking the corresponding box and clicking "Add to Menu."
+8. Arrange the menu items as desired by dragging and dropping them into the desired order.
+9. Save the menu.